 But while the implementation of national highway system in 1956 brought speed and efficiency to American travelers, it also meant a decline in patrons for businesses along Route 66, and the U-Drop Inn was no exception.
 When the highways came in, Shamrock was one of the towns bypassed; the formerly famous U-Drop Inn fell into disrepair and was eventually abandoned.
 As Shamrock Economic Development Corporation director Larry Clonts explained, “When the freeway started and got complete, the town started going down from the lack of people because they quit traveling as an adventure.”

 A $1.7 million federal grant in 2003 gave the U-Drop Inn a second chance.
 The building, which is now owned by the city, was restored to its former glory and now includes a visitor’s center and the city’s Chamber of Commerce.
+Inside you’ll also find a retro cafe and soda fountain, and friendly servers will reverentially point out the booth where Elvis once sat.
 Another new addition?
 A Tesla Supercharger charging station for electric cars.
 The restored building is a bit of road trip nostalgia that has reinvigorated Shamrock.
 Clonts noted,“For our travelers that you’re seeing come and go all the time here, which are by the thousands, it’s a piece of history.”